BreeceW/WinUIEdit/README.md

 #### XAML Islands?
-[XAML Islands](https://docs.microsoft.com/en-us/windows/apps/desktop/modernize/xaml-islands) is a way to use the UWP XAML framework in an old-style win32 app, like a WinForms, WPF (see note below), or classic win32 app written in C++.
-You can embed this control into a win32 app using XAML Islands.
-If you are not otherwise using XAML, you may want to use the original Scintilla, which supports this well.
+[XAML Islands](https://docs.microsoft.com/en-us/windows/apps/desktop/modernize/xaml-islands) is a way to use the UWP XAML framework in an old-style Win32 app, like a WinForms, WPF (see below), or classic Win32 app written in C++.
+You can embed this control into a Win32 app using XAML Islands.
+If you are not using XAML, you may want to use the original Scintilla instead.
 Also note that WinUI 3 is planned to support its own form of XAML Islands in the future, allowing you to partially embed a WinUI 3 UI into an old app.
 Expect this control to support that scenario when it arrives.

 #### WPF?